 Optical fiber types

-In order to understand how this works, you need to know a little bit about fiber optic cable.
+To understand how this works, you need to know a little bit about fiber optic cable.
 There are two types of fiber: single-mode and multimode.
-Without getting deep into the weeds and mathematics of the transmission of light in the two types of fibers, there are some important differences:
+Without getting deep into the weeds and mathematics of the transmission of light in the two types of fibers, there are some crucial differences:

-- Single-mode fiber can be used in applications where higher speed or longer distance is required.
+- Single-mode fiber can be used in applications requiring higher speeds or longer distances.

-- Single-mode fiber has a very small diameter, compared to multimode.
+- Single-mode fiber has a minimal diameter compared to multimode.

-Single mode and multimode fiber can each be used for intrusion detection, but the mechanisms are significantly different.
+Single-mode and multimode fiber can each be used for intrusion detection, but the mechanisms are significantly different.
 Vendors who sell intrusion detection schemes based on fiber keep their exact schemes proprietary, but the concepts are similar.
-One factor the vendors keep confidential is how to determine whether the intrusion was by, say, a pedestrian or a vehicle.
+For example, one factor the vendors keep confidential is determining whether the intrusion was by a pedestrian or a vehicle.

 How it works

-In the case of multimode fiber, the concept is straightforward: a laser is used to send light through the fiber (as is done when the fiber is used to transmit data).
-The light at the receiving end forms a particular speckle pattern when the fiber is undisturbed.
+In the case of multimode fiber, the concept is straightforward: a laser sends light through the fiber (as when the fiber is used to transmit data).
+The light at the receiving end forms a speckle pattern when the fiber is undisturbed.
 When the fiber is under pressure or significantly bent, the pattern of the light at the receiving end changes.
 This allows a device at the receiving end to analyze the distortion and notify a monitoring device accordingly.

-(Another technique involving light pulses has been used to detect earthquakes, but that is beyond the scope of security uses.)
+(Another technique involving light pulses has been used to detect earthquakes, which is beyond the scope of security uses.)

 When might it be used?

 Consider a facility where one or more portions of a perimeter border an area of dense vegetation such as a forest.
 In that case, the physical plant may want to erect a fence on that perimeter.
-A cable could be integrated with the fence or place inside or outside the fence in order to detect vehicles or individuals at the fence, or trying to cross it.
+A cable could be integrated with the fence or placed inside or outside it to detect vehicles or individuals at the fence or trying to cross it.

-Inside a facility, a system might be deployed in an area where there was little activity at a particular time of day.
+Inside a facility, a system might be deployed where there is little activity at a particular time of day.
 Specifically, a system might be used in a server room not generally occupied at night.